mridang/action-semantic-release/README.md

           fetch-depth: 0 # Required for semantic-release to work correctly

       - name: Semantic Release
-        uses: mridang/action-semantic-release@v1 # Replace with your desired tag/SHA
+        uses: mridang/action-semantic-release@v1
         env:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # Or a PAT with appropriate scopes
+          ADDITIONAL_SECRET: ${{ secrets.MY_SECRET }}
         with:
-          # Optional inputs:
           wait-for-checks: 'true' # Default is 'true'
           working-directory: '.' # Default is '.'
+          github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+This workflow is now configured to trigger a release on any commit to `main` (or `next` or any tag), and then wait for all other checks on that specific push event to succeed before initiating the `semantic-release` process.
+This ensures that your release pipeline only proceeds when all other CI/CD checks (e.g., tests, linters, build steps) have passed successfully.
+This behavior can be disabled by setting the `wait-for-checks` input to `false`.

 ### Inputs

-- `github-token` (required): GitHub token used to authenticate API requests.
-Required for checking status checks and publishing releases.
+- `github-token` (required): GitHub token used to authenticate API requests for checking status checks and publishing releases.
+This token is automatically made available to `semantic-release` plugins as the `GITHUB_TOKEN` environment variable, so you do not need to set it explicitly.
+If you do set the `GITHUB_TOKEN` environment variable in your workflow, the value provided by this input will take precedence.
 It is highly recommended to use `secrets.GITHUB_TOKEN`.
 For publishing to package registries, you might need a Personal Access Token (PAT) with elevated scopes, depending on your setup.

-- `wait-for-checks` (optional, default: `'true'`): Whether to wait for all required status checks to pass before running `semantic-release`.
+* `wait-for-checks` (optional, default: `'true'`): Whether to wait for all required status checks to pass before running `semantic-release`.
 Set to `'false'` to disable this.
-- `working-directory` (optional, default: `'.'`) : The directory to search for `semantic-release` configuration files.
+* `working-directory` (optional, default: `'.'`) : The directory to search for `semantic-release` configuration files.

-## Configuration
+### Configuration

 This action uses `cosmiconfig` to find your `semantic-release` configuration.
 It supports the following file formats: